angular/angular/aio/content/guide/router-tutorial-toh.md

 The `AppModule` is eagerly loaded when the application starts, meaning that it loads right away.
 Now the `AdminModule` loads only when the user clicks on a link, which is called lazy loading.

-Preloading allows you to load modules in the background so that the data is ready to render when the user activates a particular route.
+Preloading lets you load modules in the background so that the data is ready to render when the user activates a particular route.
 Consider the Crisis Center.
 It isn't the first view that a user sees.
 By default, the Heroes are the first view.